The Scent Before the Seller

 And then, quietly, you return.

-Not because you planned to.
-Because something in you recognized something worth returning to.
+Return after a plan?
+Nope.
+But because something in you recognized something worth returning to.

 What is it, exactly?

-It's not just the ideas.
-Ideas are everywhere.
+Of course it's not just the ideas; ideas are everywhere.

-It's the way the ideas are held.
-The pace.
-The willingness to follow a thought all the way to its end without flinching.
+It's the way the ideas are held, the pace, the willingness to drill a thought all the way to its end without flinching.
 The absence of performance.

-When you read something that thinks — really thinks — in front of you, something in you responds.
-Not with excitement, necessarily.
-With something quieter.
+When you read something that thinks — really thinks — in front of you, you can't help but to respond.

 There's a ḥadīth about the bearer of musk.
-That sitting with him, you either receive something, or you buy something, or you simply come away carrying a good scent.
+That sitting with him, you either receive something, or you buy something, or you simply leave carrying a good scent.

-The point is that proximity to what is good leaves a trace.
-Quietly.
-Without asking permission.
+The point is that proximity to what is good leaves a trace, quietly, gently, without asking permission, seeping through the fabric of your being.

 The scent reaches you before you've even seen the seller.